 If you’re thinking of ways to hashtag flasturbating, then you have already proved Dan’s next point.
 Fourth, keep calm and hashtag.
 The hashtag is the timeshare of twitter.
 It’s a trend that you can start but not one you can own forever.
 It’s okay to let go of your hashtag.
 You can always come back to it.

 Fourth, do not pigeon hole yourself into a single digital format.
 In 2010, Facebook decided to remove FBML from its brand pages.
 This spelled disaster for those unprepared for the shift.
 Understand that as an online marketer, you are merely renting a space.
 The landlord can change what and how the features of that space come together with very little warning.
 Stay flexible and you’ll be able to navigate online communities easily.

-This multi million dollar organization and the wealthiest team in the NFL failed to monitor the expiration date on their domain subscription.
-A very lucky opportunist bought the domain right from under the Cowboys, costing the organization more than a couple pennies to get it back.
+This multi-million dollar organization and the wealthiest team in the NFL failed to monitor the expiration date on their domain subscription.
+A very lucky opportunist bought the domain right from under the Cowboys, costing the organization more than a couple of pennies to get it back.
 Maintaining your web properties is the easiest investment you could possibly make.
 Don’t make the mistake of ignoring it.

 Your online digital strategy is not an end all be all.
 With an agile plan, however, you can be ready when the landscape changes again.

 Dan Sturdivant has been an influential part of the digital marketing sphere for more than 15 years.
-He joined WrightIMC as the Vice President of Solutions in June of 2011.
 He is also a board member of the Dallas Fort Worth Search Engine Marketing organization a part of his other various associations.
 You can follow him on Twitter at @dansturdivant.